LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Online Courses
 ----------------

-Nhile the majority of our courses are face to face in regularly scheduled class sessions (likely with *some* online interaction), other courses can be done *totally* online.
+While the majority of our courses are face to face in regularly scheduled class sessions (likely with *some* online interaction), other courses can be done *totally* online.
 The learning objectives and outcomes of online courses are the same as for face-to-face classes, but obviously with a somewhat different